delaurentis/coin/README.md

 # Coin-spiracy - A Coin Weighing Puzzle Game

 Coinspiracy is an interactive web-based implementation of the classic coin weighing puzzle.
 In this puzzle game, you need to identify the single "weighted" coin among a set of identical-looking coins using a balance scale.
+This version features a special mode for adverserial play that always presents the worst case scenario to the player.
+Thus the name, coin-spiracy.

 ## Demo